Zarathustra blogs about the November 2011 Mind Media Awards.

 The Campaign Against Living Miserably (CALM) is aimed at young men, the demographic most at risk of death by suicide.
 Among other things, they aim to break the taboo of young men talking about their feelings.
 It combines a wonderfully opinionated blog (taking to task Christina Odone and Morrissey, among others, for their ill-judged comments on mental health) with advice and campaigning.
 I especially liked the sleek and eye-catching web design, which makes it easy and enjoyable to browse and explore the content.

 Dawn Willis is a campaigner and activist whose blog is devoted to "sharing the news and views of the mentally wealthy".
 As well as her own personal accounts and poetry, she also shares an impressively-prolific stream of mental health stories from around the web.
-As is increasingly the case in social media, the boundaries between platforms (blogs, Facebook, Twitter etc) are quite fluid, and Willis' blog titles tend to be hastagged so that they can be found easily on Twitter.
+As is increasingly the case in social media, the boundaries between platforms (blogs, Facebook, Twitter etc.) are quite fluid, and Willis' blog titles tend to be hashtagged so that they can be found easily on Twitter.

 Two years ago Rebecca Brown started vlogging about the compulsion to pull out one's own hair using a brisk video editing style that complements the honesty and wit of her accounts.
 Brown is an engaging and likeable spokesperson for this little-known and often poorly-understood condition.
 Her Hurtful Trich Responses is particularly to be recommended.